cwb153/Cybersecurity-Bootcamp/README.md

 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:
-- Copy the either the main-yml.md file or the Install-Elk-Ansible.md file to the etc/ansible directory.
+- Copy the either the main.yml file (for a roles based installation) or the Install-Elk.yml file to the etc/ansible directory.
-- My original ELK server was created with the Install-Elk-Ansible.md playbook, however, after reviewing the concept of roles in Ansible, I created the main-yml.md playbook which allows for easy completion of specific tasks.
+- My original ELK server was created with the Install-Elk.yml playbook, however, after reviewing the concept of roles in Ansible, I created the main.yml playbook which allows for easy completion of specific tasks.
 - Update the hosts file to include the webservers IP addresses and the elk IP address.
 When creating the playbook, I specified either webservers or elk to assign certain tasks, such as install filebeat or metricbeat.
 - Run the playbook, and navigate to 20.112.111.160:5601/app/kibana to check that the installation worked as expected.